nurettinakpolat/BasicIPTV/README.md

 ## 📄 License

-use it, don't sell it, must always free.
+use it, don't sell it, must be always free.

 ## 🙏 Acknowledgments